JS-Aakash/Portfolio/README.md

 This is my **personal 3D portfolio website**, designed to push the boundaries of traditional web portfolios.
 It combines cutting-edge 3D interactions with a sleek, modern aesthetic to tell my story as a developer.

 ### ✨ Key Features
-- **🧬 Neural Profile Scanner**: A Lando Norris-inspired interactive hero section with real-time mask reveal and technical HUD.
+- **🧬 Neural Profile HUD**: A technical hero section with real-time mask reveal and interactive tech decorations.
 - **⌨️ 3D Interactive Keyboard**: A custom Spline-built keyboard where every keycap reveals a specialized skill with dynamic metadata.
+- **🌠 Falling Skill Cards**: An immersive mobile interaction where tapping keys on the 3D keyboard triggers physical skill cards falling through the UI.
-- **📱 Fully Responsive**: Optimized for every screen size, from high-end desktop monitors to mobile devices, with unique interactions for each.
+- **📱 Fully Responsive**: Optimized for every screen size, from high-end desktop monitors to mobile devices, utilizing `dvh` units for stable layouts.
-- **🎨 Premium Aesthetics**: Features glassmorphism, smooth GSAP animations, and tailored color gradients for maximum visual impact.
+- **🎨 Premium Aesthetics**: Features glassmorphism, GSAP orchestration, and tailored color gradients for maximum visual impact.
 - **📄 Full-Spectrum Showcase**: Detailed sections for About, Skills (3D), Projects, Certifications, and a working Contact portal.

 ---